 Yes.
 The Curtin Bachelor of Laws degree, (including all double degree offerings) fully satisfies the academic requirements for admission to legal practice.
 It has been unconditionally accredited by the Legal Practice Board of WA, and provides graduates with a pathway to professional legal practice anywhere in Australia.

 All Australian law graduates, including Curtin Bachelor of Laws graduates, must also satisfy certain professional admission requirements.
-These are satisfied by doing either a recognised Professional Legal Training (PLT) program, such as that offered by the WA College of Law, or 12 months articled clerkship.
+These are satisfied by doing either a recognised Professional Legal Training (PLT) program, such as our Graduate Diploma in Legal Practice, or those offered by the WA College of Law, or 12 months articled clerkship.

 What is the difference between a Bachelor of Laws and a Business Law major within a Bachelor of Commerce?